-Contract assets relate to future trail commission receivables due from a combination of Australian banks, non-bank lenders and insurance companies.
+Contract assets relate to future trail commission receivables due from a combination of Australian banks, International banks and non bank lenders.
 Any expected credit loss is not material as these organisations have reduced credit risk and consequently none has been recognised.